Dancing On Ice 2020: Who are the contestants?

 – Lucrezia Millarini

-The ITV news presenter told of her excitement at being added to the class of 2020.
+The ITV news presenter said she was excited at being added to the class of 2020.

 She said: “While the news agenda is already pretty busy these days, I know life is about to get a lot busier … with a few bruises along the way!”